 Most camp programs at The Crossing are for secondary schools and international tertiary groups.

-Special weekend Landcare Adventures are offered for students who wish to return or who haven’t had the chance to visit The Crossing Land with their school.
+Special weekend Landcare Adventures are also offered for students who wish to return or who haven’t had the chance to visit The Crossing Land with their school.
 They have the opportunity to bring a friend along on a fun, active and purposeful journey.
 There is also a special 9 day Sea to Snow Journey each year that Year 10 and 11 students can apply for.

 ‘I finally understand what my biology teacher was going on about’ – Pat